Sufficient Conditions and Constraints for Reversing General Quantum Errors: Properties of Pseudo-Hermitian Matrices

-From the defintion of a pseudounitary matrix, $U\eta U^\dagger = \eta$ and for this unitary, the signature of the matrix $\eta$ corresponds to the form of the unitary which is often denoted $U(p,q)$ to emphasize this relation ship to $\eta$ with the given``signature" $p,q$.
+From the definition of a pseudounitary matrix, $U\eta U^\dagger = \eta,$ and for this unitary, the signature of the matrix $\eta$ corresponds to the form of the unitary which is often denoted $U(p,q)$ to emphasize this relationship to $\eta$ with the given``signature" $p,q$.

-\begin{lemma} A pseudohermitian matrix $H$ is diagonalizable by a matrix $S$ via $S^{-1}HS=H_d$, where $H_d$ is diagonal and $S$ can be chosen pseudounitary. \end{lemma} The following proof is adapted from Ref.~\cite{Haber:notes} for the diagonalization of Hermitian matrices. \begin{proof} Let $v_1$ be an eigenvector of $H$.
+\begin{lemma} A pseudo-Hermitian matrix $H$ is diagonalizable by a matrix $S$ via $S^{-1}HS=H_d$, where $H_d$ is diagonal and $S$ can be chosen pseudounitary. \end{lemma} The following proof is adapted from Ref.~\cite{Haber_notes} for the diagonalization of Hermitian matrices. \begin{proof} Let $v_1$ be an eigenvector of $H$.
 (Every matrix has at least one eigenvector.)
 Let $\lambda_1$ be its corresponding eigenvalue.
 Then

 Now we want to build a PU matrix that will diagonalize $H$.
 Let $v_1$ be the first column of such a matrix and write

 where $Y$ is an $n\times (n-1)$ matrix and $v$ is an $n\times 1$ column vector.
 The matrix $Y$ can be written as a set of $n\times 1$ column vectors $v_i$, $i=2,...,n$.
 These vectors can be chosen orthogonal (under the $\eta$ inner product) to $v_1$.
 (Or one could imagine using a Gram-Schmidt type process to make them orthogonal to $v_1$.)
 Thus,